gabrielecodes/9bitssystems/src/content/posts/what-is-a-data-engineer-business-value.md

 ## Introduction

 In 2025, data isn't a "nice-to-have" — it's your competitive edge.
-But without the right infrastructure, even the best analytics tools are useless.
-With the rise of AI, RAG and MCP servers, having high-quality data has become a priority to make the most out of your technology.
+But without the right infrastructure, even the best analytics tools are useless. **With the rise of AI, RAG and MCP servers**, having high-quality data has become a priority to make the most out of your technology.
 If we factor in also regulatory aspects it becomes clear that any modern organization needs a solid data foundation.
 That's where **data engineers** come in.
 They don’t just manage data — they **make it usable, reliable, and valuable** across the organization.

 ## The problem